-The first step towards adopting is ensuring that you are ready to adopt and prepared to make a commitment to a new furry family member.
+The first step towards adopting is ensuring that you are ready to adopt and prepared to make a life long commitment to a new furry family member.

 As we are a foster based rescue and all of our dogs are in private homes, we require an Adoption Application to be submitted prior to setting up a meet with a dog.
 Incomplete applications will not be processed.
 This process is not meant to be arduous.
 It is meant to gather relevant information in order to help us find the dog that is the right match for your home and lifestyle.
 Adding a new family member to your home is a big decision.
 We want to ensure it is the right fit for your family and for the dog.
 Our team of volunteer Adoption Counselors work to match applicants with the dog that fits your home and lifestyle.
 Please keep in mind that the dog that you apply for may not be the right match for you.
 We reserve the right to decline or reject any applicant.

-Once you have been approved for adoption and have found your perfect match, you will be required to meet with the Adoption Coordinator to sign an Adoption Contract and pay the adoption fee prior to the release of the dog into your care.
+Once you have been approved for adoption and have found your perfect match, you will be required to meet with an Adoption Counselor to sign an Adoption Contract and pay the adoption fee prior to the release of the dog into your care.

-We adopt out of province on a case by case basis provided the applicants come to Winnipeg to meet the dog, sign the contract, and transport it home.
+We adopt out of province on a case by case basis provided the applicants come to Winnipeg to meet the dog, sign the Adoption Contract, and transport it home.
 A satisfactory home check must be completed by a reputable area rescue prior to the adoption.
 We do not ship dogs out of province to adopters and we do not adopt dogs out "sight unseen".
-You must meet the dog you want to adopt to ensure that it is the right fit and personality for you, your home, and lifestyle.
+You must meet the dog you want to adopt to ensure that it is the right fit for you, your home, and lifestyle.

 Adoption fees include: